HunterShaw99/GroceryApp/README.md

 ## Installation
 ### Prerequisites
 For this project, it will be assumed that Visual Studio is installed and has the Xamarin module installed as well.
-Also, due to the size the project will need to be downloaded https://pitt-my.sharepoint.com/:u:/g/personal/hms75_pitt_edu/EVEa6XlQ6hhKml3lsclC4PsB4WeiZwTPfX8StstecaYuTw?e=4%3awl0HT0&at=9.
+Also, due to the size the project and GitHub limitations the solution does not have an IOS/Android project with the solution.
+This can be easily fixed by adding the preferred mobile project to the solution.
-### Run project
+### Run Project
 1. Extract the .zip to any directory of your choice.
 2. Open GroceryApp/GroceryApp.sln file in Visual Studio
 3. Go to top toolbar click Build --> Build GroceryApp to build the project
-4. Make sure to have either IOS/Android emulator installed and set up correctly
+4. Make sure to have either IOS/Android emulator installed and set up correctly inside of the solution
-5. Run project in prefered emulated OS
+5. Run the project